pisichi/gguf-py-backend/readme.md

 # GGUF-PY-AGENT

-Python server for GGUF model-based assistance that I quickly whipped up to test/implement some models supported by llama.ccp.
+Python server for GGUF model-based assistance that I quickly whipped up to test/implement some models supported by llama.cpp.

 <br>